del-Pacifico/Mass-Image-Downloader/docs/user-manual/README.md

 This User Manual is part of an ongoing documentation effort and may evolve over time as the extension grows.

-> Your feedback helps shape future releases.
+Your feedback helps shape future releases.

+Made with ❤️ by **Del-Pacifico**